Skip to content

 World Table Tennis (WTT) Tour

-Launched in 2021, World Table Tennis (WTT) restructured the professional tour into a tiered event system designed to increase the sport's commercial appeal and media production quality.
+Launched in 2021, World Table Tennis (WTT) restructured the top-level tour into a tiered event system designed to increase the sport's commercial appeal and media production quality.
 The hierarchy runs from WTT Feeder events through WTT Contender, WTT Star Contender, WTT Champions, and culminates in the WTT Finals and WTT Grand Smash — the tour's equivalent of tennis Grand Slams.
-WTT events feature enhanced broadcast production, modern venues, and increased prize money, aiming to position table tennis alongside tennis and badminton as a premium global racket sport.
+WTT events feature enhanced broadcast production, upgraded venues, and increased prize money, aiming to position table tennis alongside tennis and badminton as a premium global racket sport.

 ITTF World Cup

 The World Cup is an invitational tournament featuring the world's top-ranked players.
 The men's World Cup has been held since 1980 and the women's since 1996, with the event being integrated into the WTT structure in recent years.
-Unlike the World Championships, which are open to all ITTF member associations, the World Cup features a small field of elite invitees (typically 16-20 players), making every match a clash between top-tier competitors.
+Unlike the World Championships, which are open to all ITTF member associations, the World Cup features a small field of elite invitees (typically 16-20 players), making every match a battle between top-ranked competitors.
 Ma Long holds the record with 3 men's World Cup titles.

 Legendary Table Tennis Players

-Table tennis has produced extraordinary athletes whose speed, spin mastery, and tactical intelligence have pushed the boundaries of human reflexes.
+Table tennis has produced remarkable athletes whose speed, spin mastery, and tactical intelligence have pushed the boundaries of human reflexes.
 From pioneers who defined entire eras to today's superstars battling for supremacy, these players have shaped the sport into the global phenomenon it is today.

 All-Time Legends